mattermost/docs/source/help/settings/account-settings.md

 Full names appear in the Direct Messages member list and team management modal.
 By default, you will receive mention notifications when someone types your first name.
 Entering a full name is optional.

 #### Username
-Usernames appear next to all posts.
+Usernames are unique identifers appearing next to all posts.
 Pick something easy for teammates to recognize and recall.
 By default, you will receive mention notifications when someone types your username.
 In order to maintain message integrity, changing your username does not update @mentions in messages already posted.

 #### Nickname
 Nicknames appear in the Direct Messages member list and team management modal.
 You will not receive mention notifications when someone types your nickname unless you add it to the *Words That Trigger Mentions* in **Account Settings > Notifications**.